farazsth98/farazsth98.github.io/_posts/2019-07-19-rop-emporium-challenges.markdown

 gef➤
 ```

 We see that we don't overwrite RIP at all.
-This is because we overwrote RIP with an invalid address of `0x4141414141414141`, which is greater than the maximum address size of `0x00007fffffffffff`.
+This is because we overwrote RIP with an invalid address greater than `0x00007fffffffffff`, which is the maximum address size of a 64 bit system.
 This causes the OS to raise an exception and thus not update RIP's value at all.

 However, we did overwrite RBP, and we know that the RIP exists 8 bytes past RBP's address.
 Finding the offset for RIP (32) then adding 8 to it, gives us the offset for RIP, which is 40.